Pizza farm

 A pizza farm can be both a farm-based food-service establishment that sells pizza or a demonstration farm that educates visitors about agriculture by growing pizza ingredients, sometimes on a circular piece of land partitioned into plots shaped like pizza slices.

 Demonstration farms

 Some pizza farms are demonstration farms that educate visitors about agriculture by growing pizza ingredients, sometimes on a circular piece of land partitioned into plots shaped like pizza slices.
-The farm often grows ingredients that can be used in pizza, such as wheat for the crust, tomatoes, herbs, pork for pepperoni, dairy cows for cheese, and even trees for pizza oven firewood.
+The farm often grows ingredients that can be used in pizza, such as wheat for the crust, tomatoes and herbs for the sauce, pork for pepperoni, dairy cows for cheese, and even trees for pizza oven firewood.
 Certain farms may even have access to coal or natural gas deposits that can be used as additional pizza oven heating fuels.